 In my research page, you can find more of my works in these interesting topics.

-I teach courses in various topics in marketing, such as: Marketing in a Digital World, Internet marketing, customer relationship marketing (CRM), social networks, and a hands-on executive workshop on data analytics and tools.
+I teach courses in various topics in marketing, such as: Marketing in a Digital World, Internet marketing, Digital marketing, Digital marketing analytics, Customer relationship marketing (CRM), Social networks, and a hands-on executive workshop on data analytics and tools.

 In my teaching page, you can find more details on the courses and workshops that I teach.